j-cube/multiverse-build-machine/README.md

-multiverse build machine
+Multiverse build machine
 ========================

-Completely automates the build process for [multiverse](https://github.com/j-cube/multiverse) by using [Vagrant](https://www.vagrantup.com/) and [alembic-builder](https://github.com/j-cube/alembic-builder).
+Completely automates the build process for [Multiverse](https://github.com/j-cube/multiverse) by using [Vagrant](https://www.vagrantup.com/) and [alembic-builder](https://github.com/j-cube/alembic-builder).

 Note that we have multiple branches supporting multiple Linux versions (and `gcc` versions that match the [VFX reference platform](http://www.vfxplatform.com))